MicrosoftDocs/azure-dev-docs/articles/javascript/end-to-end/contoso-real-estate-run-codespaces.md

 ## Deploy to Azure with the Azure Developer CLI

+Deployment is separated into provisioning (creating cloud resources) and deployment (moving code to the cloud).
+This is necessary to allow for execution of scripts between provisioning and deployment.

-1. In the Codespaces integrated terminal, create Azure resources and deploy source code with the Azure Developer CLI command to create resources:
+1. In the Codespaces integrated terminal, run the following command to create Azure resources and deploy source code with the Azure Developer CLI command to create resources:

     ```bash
     azd provision